-The Invoice Registration Portals (IRP) under GST is a portal that would help in authenticating the generated invoices by allotting Invoice Reference Numbers (IRN) and QR Code to each invoice or CDN (Credit or Debit Note).
-At present, there is only one Invoice Registration Portal (IRP) and that is NIC (National Informatics Centre).
+The IRP full form is Invoice Registration Portals (IRP) under GST is a portal that would help in authenticating the generated invoices by allotting Invoice Reference Numbers (IRN) and QR Code to each invoice or CDN (Credit or Debit Note) is IRP meaning.
+At present, there is only one Invoice Registration Portal (IRP India) and that is NIC (National Informatics Centre).
 The invoice details are uploaded on this IRP with the end goal of either creating or approving the invoice transferred.
-As under the new e-invoicing system only those invoices will stand valid that has approved Invoice Reference Number (IRN). www.irps.gov.in is the website from where you can reach the IR portal.
+Under the new e-invoicing system only those invoices will stand valid that have approved Invoice Reference Number (IRN). www.irps.gov.in is the website from where you can reach the IR portal.

 The IRP plays out the below-mentioned functions: